 - Start using antibacterial soaps (Lever 2000 or Dial) to prevent infections.

-- Avoid consumption of low sodium foods so as not to increase your body’s capacity to retain fluids (which can lead to more swelling post-surgery).
+- Avoid consumption of high sodium foods so as not to increase your body’s capacity to retain fluids (which can lead to more swelling post-surgery).

 - Avoid shaving the areas to be treated as this can increase the risk for infections.